-PricewaterhouseCoopers was our independent registered public accounting firm for the years ended December 31, 2014 and December 31, 2013.
-The following table summarizes the fees of PricewaterhouseCoopers billed to us for each of the last two fiscal years.
+PwC was our independent registered public accounting firm for the years ended December 31, 2015 and December 31, 2014.
+The following table summarizes the fees of PwC billed to us for each of the last two fiscal years.
+All of such services and fees were pre-approved by our audit committee in accordance with the "Pre-Approval Policies and Procedures" described below.

-Fee Category 2014 2013
+Fee Category 2015 2014

-Audit Fees(1) \$ 1,094,600 \$ 254,500
+Audit Fees(1) \$ 418,000 \$ 1,094,600

-Audit-Related Fees
+Audit-Related Fees -

-Tax Fees
+Tax Fees - -

 All Other Fees

-Total Fees \$ 1,094,600 \$ 254,500
+Total Fees \$ 418,000 \$ 1,094,600

-(1) "Audit Fees" consist of fees for the audit of our annual financial statements, the review of the interim financial statements included in our quarterly reports on Form 10-Q, our initial public offering which was completed in September 2014 and other professional services provided in connection with regulatory filings or engagements.
+(1) "Audit Fees" consist of fees for the audit of our annual financial statements, the review of the interim financial statements included in our quarterly reports on Form 10-Q, our initial public offering that was completed in September 2014 and other professional services provided in connection with regulatory filings or engagements.